kube-reporting/metering-operator/Documentation/reportgenerationqueries.md

 - `query`: A [SQL SELECT statement][presto-select].
 This SQL statement supports [go templates][go-templates] and provides additional custom functions speci***REMOVED***c to Operator Metering (de***REMOVED***ned in the [templating](#templating) section below).
 - `columns`: A list of columns that match the schema of the results of the query.
 The order of these columns must match the order of the columns returned by the SELECT statement.
 Columns have 3 ***REMOVED***elds, `name`, `type`, and `unit`.
 Each ***REMOVED***eld is covered in more detail below.
   - `name`: This is the name of the column returned in the `SELECT` statement.
   - `type`: This is the [Hive][hive-types] column type.
 Currently due to implementation details, column types are expressed using hive types.
 In the future, this will likely be switched to using the Presto native types.
-This also has an effect that queries with columns containing complex types such as `maps` or `arrays` cannot be used by `Reports` or `ScheduledReports`.
+This also has an effect that queries with columns containing complex types such as `maps` or `arrays` cannot be used by `Reports`.
   - `unit`: Unit refers to the unit of measurement of the column.
   - `tableHidden`: Takes a boolean, when true, hides the column from report results depending on the format and endpoint.
 See [api docs for details][apiTable].
 - `reportDataSources`: This is a list of `ReportDataSource` resources that this `ReportGenerationQuery` depends on.
 These data sources can be referenced as database tables in the `query` using the `dataSourceTableName` template function.